mboleary/arsmachina.net/README.md

 ## Data

+The Data directory is how I include some build information into the webpage itself

-`cow` - This is the cow that is displayed on all pages `compile_date` - This is the date and time that the website was last compiled `git_hash` - This is the hash from the arsmachina.net repo that the website was built with `git_branch` - This is the branch that the website was built with
+- `cow` - This is the cow that is displayed on all pages

+- `compile_date` - This is the date and time that the website was last compiled

+- `git_hash` - This is the hash from the arsmachina.net repo that the website was built with

+- `git_branch` - This is the branch that the website was built with